maddin1502/ts-lib-extended/README.md

 ### Disposable

-A disposable instance can be cleaned so that references to other instances can be released.
-After disposing the instance is partly "dead", some parts are vanished and not longer usable.
+A disposable instance can be cleaned up so that references to other instances can be released.
+After disposing, the instance is partly "dead"; some parts have vanished and are no longer usable.

 ```ts
 import { Disposable } from 'ts-lib-extended';